brendanmurty/upcomingtasks/readme.md

 ## Contribute ##

-If you have an idea for an update or have found a bug, please [submit a new issue](https://github.com/brendanmurty/upcomingtasks/issues/new?assignee=brendanmurty).
-I'm also tracking my work on the website in the [issues section](https://github.com/brendanmurty/upcomingtasks/issues).
+If you have an idea for an update or have found a bug, please [submit a new issue](https://bitbucket.org/brendanmurty/upcomingtasks/issues/new).
+I'm also tracking my work on UpcomingTasks in the [issues section](https://bitbucket.org/brendanmurty/upcomingtasks/issues).

 ## License ##

-All files in this repository are licensed under the [CSS-Tricks License](https://github.com/brendanmurty/upcomingtasks/tree/master/license.md).
+All files in this repository are licensed under the [CSS-Tricks License](https://bitbucket.org/brendanmurty/upcomingtasks/src/master/license.md).
 This was created by [Chris Coyier](https://github.com/chriscoyier/) and his attitude on the open web should be an inspiration for us all.